Introduction Click to expand Click to collapse

 Information security Click to expand Click to collapse

-Australia Post is committed to keeping your trust by protecting and securing your personal information.
+Australia Post is committed to protecting and securing your personal information.

 We employ appropriate technical, administrative and physical procedures to protect personal information from unauthorised disclosure, loss, misuse or alteration.